mayanbrooks/project-twerk-website/README.md

 # project-twerk-website

 This is a website for a fitness class called TwerkAerobics.
-Designed with some Semantic UI.

-Used in this project are the following components:
+This site has the following dependencies:
-HTML, CSS, Javascript, SnapWidget, Google Maps Widget, Spotify Wdiget
+JQUERY, SnapWidget, Google Maps Widget, Spotify Widget, Semantic UI.
+Images are attributed to PEXELS.com.